kjarmicki/ads-tracker/README.md

 #### Common modules

-Everyting in `backend/src/common` directory is application-agnostic and could be externalized as a separate module to serve multiple other applications.
+Everything in `backend/src/common` directory is application-agnostic and could be externalized as a separate module to serve multiple other applications.

 ### Local development

-In order to provide smooth local development experience this application will run without an external instance of MongoDB and use in-memory implementation instead.
-Unless you need persistence that exceed a lifetime of a single application run, just `npm start` it and you're good to go.
+In order to provide a smooth local development experience, this application will run without an external instance of MongoDB and use in-memory implementation instead.
+Unless you need persistence that exceeds a lifetime of a single application run, just `npm start` it and you're good to go.

 ### Configuration

 This application is configured with environment variables.
 You're encouraged to copy `backend/src/.env.template` into `.env` and fill in the blanks for your local setup.
-Don't worry about accidentally commiting credentials, this file is not version controlled.
+Don't worry about accidentally committing credentials, this file is not version controlled.

 ### Possible enhancements